riney/resume/resume.md

 ### Senior Developer, Geologics Inc. (independent contractor)
 _Apr 2004 - Jan 2007_

 Developed an web-based financial analysis package for several SPAWAR clients.
-The package replaced manual processing of green bar reports with a high-level dashboard view of daily operations for management use, as well as drill-down capability and graphical analysis of accounts and expenditures.
+The package replaced manual processing of paper reports with a high-level dashboard view of daily operations for management use, as well as drill-down capability and graphical analysis of accounts and expenditures.

 ### Consultant, ICF Consulting (formerly Arthur D. Little)
 _Jul 1998 - Nov 2002_